-Component Policy Base salary, benefits and pension The salary level will be set taking into account a number of factors including market practice, the individual's experience and responsibilities and other pay structures within the Company and will be consistent with the salary policy for executive directors.
-The executive director shall be eligible to receive benefits in line with the Company's benefits policy as set out in the remuneration policy table.
-Pension A pension allowance of up to 15% of base salary.
+Component Policy Base salary and benefits The salary level will be set taking into account a number of factors including market practice, the individual's experience and responsibilities and other pay structures within the Company and will be consistent with the salary policy for executive directors.
+The executive director shall be eligible to receive benefits in line with the Company's benefits policy as set out in the Remuneration Policy table.
+Pension A pension allowance equivalent to that of the majority of UK employees at the time (or employees in another relevant jurisdiction based on the nature of the role).
+Currently this is 4% of base salary in the UK.
 The Company may choose to give part or all as a cash allowance rather than pay into a Group pension fund.
 Normal payroll deductions (for example income tax and National Insurance/social security) will be deducted from the gross cash allowance.
-Annual Bonus (and An executive director will be eligible to participate in the annual bonus arrangements as set out in the remuneration policy table.
-Deferred Bonus) For the first year only, the Committee retains the discretion to set performance conditions in the context of the business priorities on joining and the time frame available to year end.
-Awards may be granted up to the maximum opportunity allowable in the remuneration policy table at the Committee's discretion.
-Performance Share Plan An executive director will be eligible to participate in the PSP as set out in the remuneration policy table.
+Annual Bonus (and Deferred Bonus) An executive director will be eligible to participate in the Annual Bonus arrangements as set out in the Remuneration Policy table.
+For the first year only, the Committee retains the discretion to set performance conditions in the context of the business priorities on joining and the time frame available to year end.
+Awards may be granted up to the maximum opportunity allowable in the Remuneration Policy table at the Committee's discretion.
+Performance Share Plan (PSP) An executive director will be eligible to participate in the PSP as set out in the Remuneration Policy table.
 Awards may be granted up to the maximum opportunity allowable under plan rules at the Committee's discretion.
-Share buy-outs/ The Committee's policy is not to provide buy-outs as a matter of course. replacement awards However, should the Committee determine that the individual circumstances of recruitment justified the provision of a buy-out, the value of any incentives that will be forfeited on cessation of a director's previous employment will be calculated taking into account the following: The proportion of the performance period completed on the date of the director's cessation of employment; The performance conditions attached to the vesting of these incentives and the likelihood of them being satisfied; and Any other terms and condition having a material effect on their value (lapsed value).
+Share buy-outs/ The Committee's policy is not to provide buy-outs as a matter of course. replacement awards However, should the Committee determine that the individual circumstances of recruitment justified the provision of a buy-out, the value of any remuneration terms that will be forfeited on joining the Company will be calculated taking into account the following: - The timeline of any award; The performance conditions attached to the vesting of these incentives and the likelihood of them being satisfied; and - Any other terms and condition having a material effect on their value (lapsed value).
 The Committee may then grant up to the equivalent value as the lapsed value, where possible, under the Company's incentive plans.
 To the extent that it was not possible or practical to provide the buy-out within the terms of the Company's existing incentive plans, a bespoke arrangement would be used.
-Relocation policies In instances where the new executive director is expected to relocate, the Company will provide one-off/ongoing payment(s) as part of the relocation benefits compensation.
+Relocation policies In instances where the new executive director is expected to relocate, the Company may provide one-off/ongoing payment(s) as part of the relocation benefits compensation.
 The level of relocation package will be assessed on a case by case basis but will take into consideration any differences in the cost of living/housing/schooling.

 Where an existing employee is promoted to the Board, the policy set out above would apply from the date of promotion but there would be no retrospective application of the policy in relation to subsisting incentive awards or remuneration arrangements.
 Accordingly, prevailing elements of the remuneration package for an existing employee would be honoured and form part of the ongoing remuneration of the person concerned.
-These would be disclosed to shareholders in the Annual Remuneration Report for the relevant financial year.
+These would be disclosed to shareholders in the Annual Report on Remuneration for the relevant financial year.

-The annual fees payable to newly recruited non-executive directors will be in line with the fees payable to existing non-executive directors.
+The annual fees payable to newly appointed non-executive directors will be in line with the fees payable to existing non-executive directors.